Dosing schedule (How to take this medicine)

-- For hypercholesterolaemia: In general for adults, take 1 tablet (10 mg of atorvastatin) at a time, once daily.
+- For hypercholesterolemia: In general, for adults, take 1 tablet (10 mg of atorvastatin) at a time, once a day.
 The dosage may be adjusted according to the age or symptoms.
-For severe patients, the dosage may be increased up to a maximum dose of 2 tablets (20 mg) per day.
+For severe patients, the dosage may be increased up to 2 tablets (20 mg) per day.

-For familial hypercholesterolaemia: In general for adults, take 1 tablet (10 mg of atorvastatin) at a time, once daily.
+For familial hypercholesterolemia: In general, for adults, take 1 tablet (10 mg of atorvastatin) at a time, once a day.
 The dosage may be adjusted according to the age or symptoms.
-For severe patients, the dosage may be increased up to a maximum dose of 4 tablets (40 mg) per day.
+For severe patients, the dosage may be increased up to 4 tablets (40 mg) per day.

 - If you miss a dose, take the missed dose as soon as possible within before bedtime.
 You should never take two doses at one time.

 - If you accidentally take more than your prescribed dose, consult with your doctor or pharmacist.

 - Do not stop taking this medicine unless your doctor instructs you to do so.

 The most commonly reported adverse reactions include itch, rash, skin eruption, redness, liver disorder, vomiting, diarrhea, gastritis, loose stool, nausea, stomatitis, heartburn, constipation, gastric distress, abdominal pain, epigastric pain, abdominal bloating, cough, dizziness, insomnia, cerebral infarction (sudden paralysis of arm/leg or face on one side, numbness, speech difficulties, vision disturbance, consciousness disorder), pneumonia, headache, general malaise and herpes zoster.
 If any of these symptoms occur, consult with your doctor or pharmacist.